CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/customers.md

 ```

-* Replace all its content by the below snippet
+* Edit the `customers.component.html` by replacing all its content by the below snippet

 :warning: You may have noticed that the Angular In Action book uses `<md-list>` instead of `<mat-list>`.
           This is due to the usage of `Material Design` in `Covalent` being old